N0taN3rd/Squidwarc/README.md

 - [2013-11-28: Replaying the SOPA Protest](http://ws-dl.blogspot.ca/2013/11/2013-11-28-replaying-sopa-protest.html)
 - [2015-06-26: PhantomJS+VisualEvent or Selenium for Web Archiving?](http://ws-dl.blogspot.ca/2015/06/2015-06-26-phantomjsvisualevent-or.html)

-`Squid` is built using Node.js and [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).
+`Squidwarc` is built using Node.js and [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).

-Can't install Node on your system then `Squid` highly recommends [WARCreate](http://warcreate.com/) or [WAIL](https://github.com/N0taN3rd/wail/releases).
+Can't install Node on your system then `Squidwarc` highly recommends [WARCreate](http://warcreate.com/) or [WAIL](https://github.com/N0taN3rd/wail/releases).
-WARCreate did this first and if it had not `Squid` would not exist :two_hearts:
+WARCreate did this first and if it had not `Squidwarc` would not exist :two_hearts:

-If recording the web is what you seek `Squid` highly recommends [Webrecorder](https://webrecorder.io/).
+If recording the web is what you seek `Squidwarc` highly recommends [Webrecorder](https://webrecorder.io/).

 # Out Of The Box Crawls